oceanprotocol-archive/OEPs/14/README.md

 ![Retire an Asset](images/ASE.004.png "ASE.004")

 In the above diagram the Agent and the Orchestrator capabilities are implemented in the AGENT scope.
-The Asset MUST be retired from Ocean DB and the Decentralized VM.
+The Asset MUST be retired from Ocean DB and the keeper VM.

 This method implements a soft delete of an Asset.
 It means the Asset is updated setting the contentState attribute to `DISABLED`.
 The method will return a HTTP 202 status code and the Asset modified in the response body.